Funding opportunity

 To ensure a breadth of research and innovation capability is developed in the UK it is anticipated that successful hubs will be selected such that a range of scientific or engineering areas will be represented in the final portfolio.

-Applicants are asked to indicate in their application how they address both development of novel AI and contribute to an area of EPSRC-funded science or engineering.
+You are asked to indicate in your application how you address both development of novel AI and contribute to an area of EPSRC-funded science or engineering.
 The following are example areas, provided just for illustration purposes, for which applications will be accepted:

 AI for chemistry